EricTanghulu/BuddyLock/README.md

 # BuddyLock (iOS, SwiftUI)

-**BuddyLock** is an iOS app that helps people reclaim their time by combining **screen-time limits** with **social accountability**.
-Instead of managing limits alone, BuddyLock lets your friends (or accountability partners) play an active role in keeping you focused.
+**BuddyLock** is an iOS app designed to help people reclaim focus by combining **screen-time limits** with **friend accountability**.
+Instead of managing digital wellbeing alone, BuddyLock brings in your accountability circle to keep you motivated and on track.

-This repo is a **starter project** showcasing how to use Apple’s Screen Time APIs (Family Controls, Managed Settings, and Device Activity) to build a socially-driven digital wellbeing app.

 ---

 ## ✨ Features

 - **Screen Time Integration**
-  Requests iOS 16+ permission to manage app & domain limits.
+  Built on Apple’s iOS 16+ Screen Time APIs (Family Controls, Managed Settings, Device Activity).

 - **Family Activity Picker**
-  Choose which apps, categories, and websites to shield.
+  Select apps, categories, and websites to shield with a few taps.

 - **Shields & Focus Sessions**
-  Block apps immediately or run time-boxed focus sessions that end automatically.
+  Instantly block distracting apps or set a time-boxed focus period that ends automatically.

 - **Customizable Shield UI**
-  Sample extension that can display “Ask a Friend” or “Not Now” when a user tries to open a blocked app.
+  Sample extension that can show “Ask a Friend” when you attempt to open a blocked app.

-- **Device Activity Monitor**
+- **Device Activity Monitoring**
-  Example extension for scheduling daily/weekly screen-time challenges.
+  Example extension for scheduling recurring app limits and reporting usage.

-- **Buddy Approval Service (stub)**
+- **Buddy Approval Stub**
-  A protocol stub for implementing friend-based approvals with CloudKit, Firebase, or any backend of your choice.
+  Protocol placeholder for integrating CloudKit, Firebase, or another backend to enable real-time friend approvals.

 ---